dportik/SuperCRUNCH/docs/Analysis_Overview.md

 CCATTTTATGCACTCTATTTTAAAATGCAGACAGTGGTAGAACAGATGTGTTTTTTTTAACCCCATA...
 ```

-Creating the UCE locus search terms file may require more time, but once complete it can be used to perform repeated searches.
+The locus search terms would successfully retrieve the corresponding loci in the example above.
+Creating the UCE locus search terms file may require more time, but once complete it can be used to perform any number of searches.

 ---------------